espressomd/espresso/doc/sphinx/inter.rst

     `Feature HERTZIAN required.`

 The interface for the Hertzian interaction is implemented in :class:`espressomd.interactions.HertzianInteraction`.
-The Hertzin interaction parameters can be set via::
+The Hertzian interaction parameters can be set via::

     system.non_bonded_inter[type1, type2].hertzian.set_params(**kwargs)